 The basic principles and content of the EU policy towards Ukraine are determined by the provisions of the Association Agreement.

 The European Union considers Ukraine as the country of primary importance in the framework of the European Neighbourhood Policy (ENP), launched in 2004.
 The basic principles of the ENP envisage the deepening of political cooperation and economic integration between the EU and its partner countries.
 This policy is being extended to countries of Eastern Europe, Southern Caucasus, Eastern and Southern Mediterranean, thus unifying the EU approaches towards the development of relations with countries of the specified regions.
 Taking into consideration the lack of membership perspectives in the ENP, Ukraine declared on the political level that such a policy is insufficient and does not reflect its European aspirations.

-In the course of the last years, but particularly since the start of the Russian aggression against our state in 2014, the situation in Ukraine and developments around it have taken one of the most important places within the EU Common and Security Policy.
+In the course of the last years, but particularly since the start of the Russian aggression against our state in 2014, the situation in Ukraine and developments around it has become a focus of particular attention within the EU Common and Security Policy.
 “Ukrainian issue” is regularly raised in statements, resolutions, conclusions and other documents of the EU institutions and its leadership.

 The legal basis and instruments of cooperation